mathigon/textbooks/polygons-and-polyhedra/content.md

     p.caption Louvre museum in Paris

 ::: column.grow
-Tetrahedra and Octahedra are incredibly rigid and stable, which makes them very useful in construction. _Space frames_ are polygonal structures that can support large roofs and heavy bridges.
+Tetrahedra and octahedra are incredibly rigid and stable, which makes them very useful in __construction__. _Space frames_ are polygonal structures that can support large roofs and heavy bridges.
 :::

----

-### Games

 ::: column(width=180)